 - Weakened immune systems

 - Decreased muscle mass

-Illnesses can lead to gaining weight slowly in newborn babies for a number of reasons.
+Illnesses (celiac disease and others) can lead to gaining weight slowly in newborn babies for a number of reasons.

 - Second, illness can also lead to increased energy expenditure and higher metabolic rates, which can also contribute to slower weight gain.